PanhaRChan/Elk-Stack/README.md

 - 'host: "10.1.0.4:5601"'

-- Run the playbook [filebeat.yml](https://github.com/jvicious126/Elk-Stack/blob/717a4758e79d1f5983b7856df83b9ea4c6e87d87/Ansible/filebeat.yml) located in the /etc/ansible/roles/ directory inside the ansible container, then navigate to Kibana using your web browser by inputing the URL http://52.165.174.133:/app/kibana#/ which would the ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.
+- Run the playbook [filebeat.yml](https://github.com/jvicious126/Elk-Stack/blob/717a4758e79d1f5983b7856df83b9ea4c6e87d87/Ansible/filebeat.yml) located in the /etc/ansible/roles/ directory inside the ansible container, then navigate to Kibana using your web browser by inputing the URL http://52.165.174.133:/app/kibana#/ which would be the ELK-Server public IP, specifying port '5601' to check that the installation worked as expected.

 - Copy the [metricbeat-config.yml](https://github.com/jvicious126/Elk-Stack/blob/bfff4eccec3f2c8de9efe3c9ea5a8ed8236ff7ee/Linux/metricbeat-config.yml) file to /etc/ansible/ directory inside the ansible container.